NetKernel/module-template-library/README.md

 MODULE_SPACE_NAME - this is the name that is displayed in the Space Explorer.
 For example "Lang / Kotlin" is the space name for the Kotlin language core support module.

-## Not Supported

-MODULE_DESCRIPTION - this is not supported in the 0.0.2 release

-MODULE_VERSION - this is not supported in the 0.0.2 release

-Sets are not supported.
-This is a concept in which a user can select a named set which might contain one or more module templates.
-Sets can be used to mirror the creation of an Apposite package structure.

-library-properties.xml - this is a meta information file that will contain information that will be used by a future release of the Gradle plugin.